Parent Care Blog

 In-Home Care: What Does Your Loved One’s Day-to-Day Look Like?

-Home health care is becoming more and more popular.
+home care is becoming more and more popular.
 Currently, around 15 million Americans get regular home health aide visits, but only around 1.3 million people are living in a nursing home.
 In-home care is more personalized, less disruptive, and better for the patient’s mental health.
 But what exactly does an aide do, and what does an elderly or disabled person’s day look like with care at home?

 In-Home Care: What Does Your Loved One’s Day-to-Day Look Like?

-A great advantage of home health care is that it is easily customizable.
+A great advantage of home care is that it is easily customizable.
 People living in a nursing home all have the same routine.
 They get up simultaneously, have their meals together, and often participate in pre-planned activities.
 By staying at home instead of living at a facility, your loved one can retain their autonomy and decide how they want to structure their days.

 They might get two visits by a home health aide, one in the morning and one in the afternoon or evening.
 Other than that, they are free to choose their own activities and even wander around their local area.
 If necessary, additional services, such as companion visits can be booked.
 These help to give your loved one’s days more structure and prevent loneliness.